danielzeev/Mullvad-CLI/readme.md

-# mull-cli: Mullvad CLI Wrapper for WireGuard (Linux)
+# Mullvad-CLI: Mullvad CLI Wrapper for WireGuard (Linux)
 A lightweight command-line Python interface to manage Mullvad VPN connections using WireGuard on Linux systems.
 Designed for Linux distros where the Mullvad app is not __officially supported__.